zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[cxasm / notepad--](https://github.com/cxasm/notepad--) - 一个支持windows/linux/mac的文本编辑器，目标是做中国人自己的编辑器，来自中国。
 ## Java

+* 【2024-04-17】[apache / zeppelin](https://github.com/apache/zeppelin) - Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.
+* 【2024-04-17】[MohamedMetwalli5 / LeetCode-Solutions](https://github.com/MohamedMetwalli5/LeetCode-Solutions) - ✅🟨 These solutions are designed specifically for beginners on LeetCode, addressing many problems using code and animations.
+They will be continuously updated to facilitate better understanding for beginners.
 * 【2024-04-16】[Hafthor / zsvutil](https://github.com/Hafthor/zsvutil) - ZSV Utility for converting csv/tsv to/from zip-separated-values
 * 【2024-04-16】[Julow / Unexpected-Keyboard](https://github.com/Julow/Unexpected-Keyboard) - A lightweight virtual keyboard for developers.
 * 【2024-04-16】[alipay / alipay-sdk-java-all](https://github.com/alipay/alipay-sdk-java-all) - 支付宝开放平台 Alipay SDK for Java